Ian Fok

+Biography

-Son of famous pro-China tycoon Henry Fok, he was graduated from the University of British Columbia with the Master of Business Administration.
-He was made Justice of the Peace in 2003 and was awarded Silver Bauhinia Star (SBS) in 2005.
+Son of famous pro-China tycoon Henry Fok, he graduated from the University of British Columbia with the Master of Business Administration.
+He was made Justice of the Peace in 2003 and was awarded the Silver Bauhinia Star (SBS) in 2005.
 He was first elected to the 11th National People's Congress in 2007 and was re-elected in 2011 and 2017.
 He is also the vice-chairman of the All-China Youth Federation and director of the Bank of East Asia.
+Currently, he and his wife Jo Jo have three children together.